j4mie/paris/README.markdown

     ORM::configure('username', 'database_user');
     ORM::configure('password', 'top_secret');

+You can pass configuration specific to Paris by using the `configure` method of the ORMWrapper class.

+    ORMWrapper::configure('class_prefix', 'Model');

+Configuration options:

+* `class_prefix`: a prefix to your classes that will be prepended to Model class names

 ### Model Classes ###

 You should create a model class for each entity in your application.
 For example, if you are building an application that requires users, you should create a `User` class.
 Your model classes should extend the base `Model` class: